Thousands of Offers. Millions in Savings.

 - The cannabis product never leaves the state.

-Marijuana Use by MinorsOnly registered patients under the age of 18 may use cannabis or cannabis-infused products penalty-free.
+Marijuana Use by MinorsOnly registered medical marijuana patients under the age of 18 may use cannabis or cannabis-infused products penalty-free.
 In order for a minor under 18 to be registered with the state program, the parent(s) or legal guardian must register as the primary caregiver and, in writing, consent to the treatment on behalf of their child.
-Any person between 16 and 21 years of age caught in possession of cannabis will be referred to the Diversion Program's Youth Substance Abuse Safety Program, where counseling, education, and treatment for substance abuse can be addressed.
+Any person between 16 and 21 years of age caught in possession of cannabis will be referred to the Diversion Program Youth Substance Abuse Safety Program, where counseling, education, and treatment for substance abuse can be addressed.
 Failure to complete a substance abuse program will lead to a $300 fine and a 90-day suspension of their driver's licenses.

 - On school bus